EVNetwork/NEctroverse/README.md

 Edit config.h and change as required.<br>

 Additional Librarys needed for optinal components:
-* build-essentials is needed, but you should already have that.
+* build-essentials -- needed, but you should already have that.
-* libmysqlclinet-dev is needed for mySql addition.
+* libmysqlclinet-dev -- needed for mySql addition.
-* libssl-dev is needed for extra password security.
+* libssl-dev -- needed for extra password security.

 Run:
 * make